Rationalize the digital estate

-- Understand any inherent business risks and the business' tolerance for those risks.
+- Understand any inherent business risks and the business's tolerance for those risks.

-- Establish a baseline or minimum viable product (MVP) for governance based on the business' risk tolerance.
+- Establish a baseline or minimum viable product (MVP) for governance based on the business's risk tolerance.

 While the cloud adoption team is executing the migration or implementation of the first workload, the cloud strategy team can begin prioritizing the remaining applications and workloads.

 Power of 10

 The traditional approach to rationalization attempts to meet all foreseeable needs.
 Fortunately, a plan for every application is often not required to start a transformation journey.
 In an incremental model, the Power of 10 approach provides a good starting point.
 In this model, the cloud strategy team selects the first 10 applications to be migrated.
 Those ten workloads should contain a mixture of simple and complex workloads.

 The cloud adoption teams and the cloud strategy team can work together on the qualitative analysis for the first 10 workloads.
 This effort creates the first prioritized migration backlog and the first prioritized release backlog.
 This method enables the teams to iterate on the approach and provides sufficient time to create an adequate process for qualitative analysis.

 After the two teams agree on the qualitative analysis criteria, assessment can become a task within each iteration.
 Reaching consensus on assessment criteria usually requires two to three releases.